 There are two common types of fixed bonds:

 Fixed rate bonds offer you a fixed interest rate for the term of the bond.

-Fixed bonds come with a range of different terms, including:
+Most fixed bonds come in a range of different terms, from 1 to 5 years.

 Some savings providers offer higher interest rates on longer term bonds.

 However, you can sometimes find a better rate for a shorter term by comparing fixed bonds.

 Any bond that lasts over five years is considered a long term investment, and if you are prepared to lock your money away for this long you should speak to a financial advisor.